 Climate change is already affecting people here in the UK and across the globe.
 Building a sustainable future requires action from each and every one of us, but the response of our political leaders will be crucial in generating the momentum for change.
-Over the past three years Hope for the Future has been working to equip communities, campaigners and groups across the country to communicate the urgency of climate change with their local politicians.
+Over the past five years Hope for the Future has been working to equip communities, campaigners and groups across the country to communicate the urgency of climate change with their local politicians.
 Our ground breaking research has enabled us to develop an approach to effectively engage local politicians which has proved transformative.
 Our approaches hinges on three key principles;

 1. Climate change is not an easy issue to talk about.
 It is often perceived as distant, overwhelming and confusing.
 Communicating climate change with politicians requires us to understand the barriers to action and respect the difficulties in engagement.